Survey of Consistent Software-Defined Network Updates: Introduction

-Any dependable network does not only need to maintain a range of static invariants, related to correctness, availability, and performance, but also needs to be flexible and support reconfigurations and updates.
-Reasons for updating a network are manifold, including: \begin{enumerate} \item \emph{Security policy changes:} For example, in enterprise networks, traffic from a specific subnetwork may have to be rerouted via a firewall upon certain events (suspicious traffic).
-Also, in wide-area networks, the set of countries via which it is safe to route sensitive traffic may change over time.
+Flexibility implies that networks have to be updated, e.g., to support the following use cases. \paragraph{Security policy changes} For example, in enterprise networks, traffic from a specific subnetwork may have to be routed via a firewall if specific alarms are raised.
+Similarly, in wide-area networks, the countries that must be avoided by sensitive traffic can change over time.

-\item \emph{Traffic engineering:} In order to improve traffic engineering metrics (e.g., minimizing the maximal link load), a system administrator or operator may decide to reroute (parts of) the traffic along different links.
-For example, many Internet Service Providers switch between multiple routing patterns during the day, depending on the expected load.
-These patterns may be precomputed offline, or may be computed as a reaction to an external change (e.g., due to a policy change of a Content Distribution Provider).
+\paragraph{Traffic engineering} To improve performance metrics (e.g., minimizing the maximal link load), a network operator may decide to reroute some traffic to different paths.
+For example, many Internet Service Providers change their paths during the day, depending on the expected load or in reaction to external changes (e.g., a policy modification from a content provider).

-\item \emph{Maintenance work:} Also maintenance work may require the update of network routes.
+\paragraph{Maintenance work} Also maintenance work may require the update of network routes.
 For example, in order to replace a faulty router, or to upgrade an existing router, it can be necessary to temporarily reroute traffic.

-\item \emph{Link and node failures:} Failures happen quite frequently and unexpectedly in today's computer networks, and typically require a fast reaction.
+\paragraph{Link and node failures} Failures happen quite frequently and unexpectedly in today's computer networks, and typically require a fast reaction.
 Accordingly, fast network monitoring and update mechanisms are required to react to such failures, e.g., by determining a failover path.

-\item \emph{Adding or removal of services:} A wide range of services are typically run over networks, from in-network packet processing functions (e.g., virtualized middleboxes) to applications (like data storage or application servers).
-Addition, removal or relocation of any of those services would require the update of network routes to bring the intended traffic to the affected service. \end{enumerate}
+\paragraph{Service relocation} Networks typically run several services, from in-network packet processing functions (e.g., virtualized middleboxes) to applications (like data storage or application servers).
+Addition, removal or relocation of any of those services would require a network update, i.e., to reroute traffic for the affected service.